Skip to content

 }

-The return types for interrupt-based send and receive are slightly different — there is no data to return on success (it merely "started the interrupt operation"), so they return std::expected<void, UartError>.
+The return types for interrupt-based send and receive are slightly different—since there is no data to return on success (just "interrupt operation started"), they return std::expected<void, UartError>.
 The error mapping also includes the HAL_BUSY case:

 cpp